Skin rejuvenation using radiofrequency energy.

 The Infini is an ideal treatment to combine with lasers because it is so targeted without damaging the surface of the skin.
 One example is in the rejuvenation of sun-damaged skin, we can treat with the Infini to improve the elasticity and wrinkles followed with the 1927 Fraxel Laser to treat surface pigmentation.

 Topical treatments can also be combined with the Infini.
 The micro needling creates an opening in the skin for topical products to penetrate and be more effective compared to when they are just applied to healthy skin.
-Products that have been used successfully include Vitamin A, Vitamin C, Hyaluronic Acid, Growth factors, and Hydroquinone.
+Products that have been used successfully include Hyaluronic Acid, Growth factors and PRP.

 Treatments such as anti-wrinkle injections are best not performed on the same day as Infini if they are in the same area.
 The heat from the radiofrequency can reduce the effectiveness of the anti-wrinkle injections and also tissue swelling after Infini treatment can potentially result in the migration of the anti-wrinkle product and unwanted side effects.
 Dermal fillers based on Hyaluronic Acid can also potentially be broken down more quickly if the Infini is used in the same area.